-Buy-to-Let is not for everyone, and so you should think about what taking on a Buy-to-Let property would mean.
-This type of investment is not a quick transaction and you may be tying your investment up for a long period of time to see the return.
-When considering Buy-to-Let you have to take a risk that you may not earn a profit, but buying the right sort of property having taken expert advice from your local Belvoir agent can help you to make the most of that investment.
+Buy-to-Let is not for everyone.
+Considering all the implications of taking on a Buy-to-Let property is essential.
+This type of investment should be considered as a long term investment and part of a diversified portfolio that is tax efficient for your individual circumstance.
 The property market is fluid and prices can go up and down, so don’t fall into the trap of assuming you’ll be able to sell the property to repay the mortgage.
 If you sell the property for a loss, which does not cover the mortgage, you would need to make up the difference.

 A Buy-to-Let investment is substantially different from owning your own home.
 When you become a landlord you have legal responsibilities to both the tenant and mortgage lenders.
 When considering a Buy-to-Let mortgage you need to remember that if your property is unoccupied and there is no rent coming in, you will still need to keep up with monthly mortgage payments.